kurator-dev/kurator/docs/content/en/docs/cluster-operator/on-premise-cluster-lifecycle.md

 ## Cluster Scaling

-With Kurator, you can declaratively add, remove, or replace multiple worker nodes on VMs.
+With Kurator, you can declaratively add, remove, or replace multiple worker nodes on on-premise servers.

-When performing scaling, you should avoid modifying the hostname in case the same VM has multiple names configured.
+When performing scaling, avoid modifying the hostname in case the same server has multiple names configured.

-You only need to declare the desired final worker node state on the target customMachine, and Kurator can complete the node scaling without any external intervention.
+Declare the desired final worker node state on the target customMachine, and Kurator completes the node scaling without any external intervention.

 You can make a copy of the custommachine.yaml file and edit it to reflect the desired scaling state.